cwi-dis/cwipc_test/cwipc-unity-test/Assets/Samples/CWI Point Cloud Support/0.12.0/VR point cloud extensions/readme.md

 ## Scenes

-- `VRPointCloudViewer` is like `SimplePointCloudViewer` but allows you to change viewpoint as explained above.
+- `VRPrerecordedPointCloudViewer` is like `PrerecordedPointCloudViewer` but allows you to adjust your position and view angle.
 - `VRTwoUsers` is like `TwoUsersTiled` but allows you to move your character andre-center your self-representation as explained above.

 ## Prefabs